Shameless Insult or Kind Gesture ? (Iglishmêk)

 2 Responses to Shameless Insult or Kind Gesture ?
 (Iglishmêk)

-1. Kili Kibilcirth says:
+1. Kili Kibilcirth's avatar Kili Kibilcirth says:

 This was intriguing and very helpful to a student of iglishmêk such as myself.
 Thank you for sharing your knowledge!